-Write the function contains_duplicate(v)
+Write the function contains_duplicate(v) that takes a

-and returns TRUE if any value appears
+numeric vector v and returns TRUE if any value appears

 at least twice in the vector and FALSE otherwise.